bioinformaticsdotca/Epigenomics_2017/module4_lab.md

 **Note:** If you're under Linux / Mac, you can also install the UCSC tools locally, as they are a useful set of tools to manipulate tracks data, without requiring so much processing power.

 * Download the BED files locally using **scp** / **WinSCP**.
-Don't forget to run the command on a local terminal session, not on Guillimin.
+Don't forget to run the command on a local terminal session, not on Mammouth.

 ```
-scp lect99@guillimin.clumeq.ca:/home/lect99/module4/great/*.bed .
+scp lect99@workshop103.ccs.usherbrooke.ca:/home/lect99/module4/great/*.bed .
 ```

 * Load the GREAT website: [http://bejerano.stanford.edu/great/public/html/](http://bejerano.stanford.edu/great/public/html/)